phibr0/obsidian-extended-context-menu/README.md

 });
 ```

-Unfortunetly the `//@ts-ignore`'s are neccessary since Obsidian doesn't expose the `.plugins` Property on `App`.
+Unfortunetly the `//@ts-ignore`'s are neccessary since Obsidian doesn't expose the `plugins` property on `App`.
 You can of course register multiple Commands.
 You can disable already registered Commands by settings the `enabled` Property on the Entry Object to `false`, or you can use:

 ```ts
 //@ts-ignore